VasiliMav/Welcome-to-the-Building-Material-Cost-Estimator/README.md

 DESCRIPTION:

-This project is designed for students with an architectural background who are new to Python.
-Therefore it assumes that every student is an absolute beginner and is used to teach the fundamental concepts of Python through a hands on approach.
+This project is designed for students with an architectural background who are new to Python.🐍 Therefore it assumes that every student is an absolute beginner and is used to teach the fundamental concepts of Python through a hands on approach.
 In addition the project teaches Python fundamentals through an interactive exercise where users input room dimensions and select flooring materials.

+🎯 LEARNING OBJECTIVES :

+- By completing this project, students will:

+- Learn basic Python syntax.

+- Understand variables, data types, and functions.

+- Use conditional statements and loops.

+- Work with lists, tuples, and dictionaries.

+- Learn basic file handling (reading/writing files).

 STEP BY STEP PROCESS: